Exporting Guatemala Green Coffee Beans Changed in 2024

 4. Coffees are full-washed, patio-dried, and growers process a certain quantity, using the natural or honey process method.

-6. Cupping samples are sent direct from the grower to the buyer by DHL in 4 days.
+6. Cupping samples are sent directly from the grower to the buyer by DHL in 4 days.

-8. EFG manages export permits; the buyer has no need for brokers.
+8. EFG manages export permits; the buyer does not need brokers.

 9. No large capital investments.